 The request for certification demonstrates that the agency is in support of the state's workforce development strategy and is in alignment with the clinical supervision requirements under the Clinical Supervision section of this Policy and Billing Manual.
-If an agency was previously approved under the OptumHealth Supervisory Protocol, that agency need not request new certification.
-However, as of January 1, 2020, grandfathered agencies must apply for and be approved for certification under current regulations for specialized behavioral health services (8.321.2 NMAC) prior to MCO contracting.
+As of January 1, 2020, all agencies must apply for and be approved for certification under current regulations for specialized behavioral health services (8.321.2 NMAC) prior to MCO contracting.
 Approval from BHSD requires all providers to submit rosters to the MCOs for contracting their non-independently licensed clinicians, certified peer support workers, and student interns.